Skip advert

 The mild-hybrid engine options consist of an entry-level E 200 petrol model with an official fuel economy figure of just over 44mpg.
 Next up is the diesel E 220 d with an official fuel economy of just under 59mpg.
 Those are impressive figures for a non-plug-in version of a car this size.
 In our experience, the E 220 d’s figure felt very doable, which is impressive given the car’s large size and weight.
 The all-wheel-drive diesel E 450 d 4MATIC has a slightly worse fuel economy figure of up to 47mpg – a price you’ll pay for the benefit of improved traction.

-As before, the latest E-Class is offered with plug-in hybrid technology – badged E 300 e, it pairs a 2.0-litre four-cylinder petrol engine with an electric motor.
+As before, the latest E-Class is offered with petrol or diesel plug-in hybrid technology – badged E 300 e, the petrol model pairs a 2.0-litre four-cylinder engine with an electric motor.
 Keep it charged up and running on electric power regularly and you can greatly reduce running costs for shorter trips.
-The 300 de diesel plug-in hybrid model which made an appearance in the last E-Class lineup is no longer offered.
-Happily, the diesel plug-in is unlikely to be missed by most buyers, as the latest petrol PHEV models are even more efficient than the outgoing E 300 de.
+The 300 de diesel plug-in hybrid model is even more efficient, and will make sense if you want to do long-distance motorway mileage and the ability to cover short trips on electric power.

-The plug-in E 300 e gets an official range of between 68 to 71 miles in saloon form, and 59 to 69 miles in estate guise.
-Because of this capability, the E 300 e gets the most impressive fuel economy figure, with an official 470.4mpg and rock-bottom CO2 emissions of 12g/km – however, because these figures are achieved under official WLTP testing conditions and will be hard to match in the real world.
+The plug-ins get an official range of between 58 to 70 miles in saloon form, and 56 to 67 miles in estate guise.
+Because of this capability, the E 300 e gets an impressive fuel economy figure, with an official 470.9mpg and rock-bottom CO2 emissions of 13g/km.
+The 300 de, however, is the model with the lowest fuel consumption of the entire range, with an official lofty 706.3mpg figure and even lower CO2 emissions from just 11g/km.

 Advertisement - Article continues below